KazarkinBarys/Data_Engineering_Zoomcamp_Project/README.md

        - for each year;
        - for daytime(hourly);
        - for missing data;
-  * creating a dashboard with generalized data;
+  * create a dashboard with generalized data;
   * create a script for creating dashboard automatically.

 ## Datasets used in the project